Handcart Pioneers (sculpture)

 Sculpture in Salt Lake City, Utah, U.S.

-Handcart Pioneers (also known as the Handcart Pioneers Monument) is a 1926 bronze sculpture by Torleif S. Knaphus, installed in Salt Lake City’s Temple Square, in the U.S. state of Utah.
+Handcart Pioneers (also known as the Handcart Pioneers Monument and officially named The Handcart Family by the artist) is a bronze sculpture by Torleif S. Knaphus.
+The work is a memorial to the Mormon handcart pioneers, who, while traveling along the Mormon Trail in the mid-19th century, pulled handcarts to transport their belongings.

+The original sculpture is approximately 3 ft tall and was unveiled in 1926 in the Bureau of Information on Temple Square in Salt Lake City, Utah, where it was displayed for many years.
+In 1947, a heroic-size version was created for the gardens on Temple Square.
+In early 2024, the heroic-sized artwork was moved to the Brigham Young Historic Park as part of a redesign of Temple Square related to renovations of the Salt Lake Temple.
+Several other copies of the sculpture are located throughout the world.

 Description

-The sculpture measures approximately 6 x 4 x 10 feet and rests on a stone base which measures approximately 1 x 5 x 12 feet.
-It depicts people moving a handcart; most are pulling the loaded cart, apart from one young boy who is pushing from the rear.
-A nearby plaque reads:
+The sculpture depicts a family traveling by handcart across the Great Plains.
+The cart is being pulled by the father, while a son pushes from behind.
+The mother, walking alongside the handcart, is turned in attention to a young daughter riding in the cart.

+The heroic-size version measures approximately 6 × 4 × 10 ft.
+Formerly, when the sculpture was located on Temple Square, a nearby plaque read:

 Handcart Pioneer Monument / The Handcart Pioneer Monument is a / tribute to the thousands of hardy Mormon / pioneers who, because they could not / afford the larger ox-drawn wagons, walked / across the rugged plains in the 1850s / pulling and pushing all their posses / sions in handmade all-wood handcarts. / Some 250 died on the journey, but nearly / 3,000, mostly British converts, completed the 1,350-mile trek from Iowa City, Iowa, to / the Salt Lake Valley.
 Many Latter-Day Saints / today proudly recount the trials and the triumphs of their ancestors who were among the Mormon handcart pioneers.